Community Moderation During Times of Crisis

 Seattle

-Monday, June 29, 2020, 7:00 – 8:00 PM UTC
+Jun 29, 2020, 7:00 – 8:00 PM

 Online communities are often the first place people go to discuss and process issues from local neighborhood problems to (inter)national crises.
 What roles can community managers play in supporting productive conversation?
 Should that even be their role?
 How can they best take care of themselves?
 Join CMX Connect Seattle for virtual lunchtime discussion of this topic.